andytudhope/conditional-token-docs/source/index.md

 ---
-title: A Multitoken World
+title: Conditional Tokens For All
-description: We'll teach you how to make multitokens and show you all the different ways they can be used
+description: We'll teach you how to make conditional tokens and show you all the different ways they can be used
 layout: index
 ---